kubestellar/kubestellar/docs/content/direct/acquire-hosting-cluster.md

     ```

 1. Enable SSL passthrough:
-   We are using nginx ingress with tls passthru.
+   We are using nginx ingress with tls passthrough.
    The current install for kubeflex installs also nginx ingress but specifically for kind.
-   To specify passthru for K3D, edit the ingress placement controller with the following command and add `--enable-ssl-passthrough` to the list of args for the container
+   To specify passthrough for K3D, edit the ingress placement controller with the following command and add `--enable-ssl-passthrough` to the list of arguments for the container
     ```shell
     kubectl edit deployment ingress-nginx-controller -n ingress-nginx
     ```